Perseus Mining Ltd Annual Shareholders Meeting Transcript

 Terence Sean Harvey - Perseus Mining Limited - Independent Non-Executive Chairman

-Today's meeting will be a bit different from previous meetings.
-This is our first Virtual Annual General Meeting held via the Lumi platform, allowing shareholders, proxies and guests to attend the meeting online.
+Because of the ongoing COVID restrictions, today's meeting is held virtually again on the Lumi platform, allowing shareholders, proxies and guests to attend the meeting online.
 All attendees can watch a live webcast of the meeting, and shareholders and proxies have the ability to ask questions and submit votes.
 Because of the virtual nature of the meeting and also to comply with the new ASX corporate governance principles, all voting will be conducted by a poll.

-We have the full Board present today, be it in various locations across the globe.
-I'm chairing this meeting from Toronto, Canada.
-We have nonexecutive directors John McGloin and David Ransom attending from London and Melbourne, respectively.
-And in the
+We have the full Board present today via the various locations across the globe.
+I am chairing this meeting from Toronto, Canada.
+We have Non-Executive Directors, John McGloin Dave Ransom attending from London and Melbourne.
+Our Managing Director, Jeff Quartermaine is attending from Sydney.

 Perseus Mining Ltd Annual Shareholders Meeting Transcript